Home » Dessert Recipes » Southern Pecan Pound Cake (+Video)

 CAN I USE WALNUTS INSTEAD OF PECANS?

-I was inspired by the south for my recipe, like my SOUTHERN PECAN PRALINE CAKE WITH BUTTER SAUCE.
+Of course.
+Pecans are the traditional southern nut of choice.
 Pecan trees are in abundance here and they just so happen to be my favorite!
+But you could certainly use walnuts or even macadamia nuts.
 I added just a bit of sour cream to this recipe to make it a bit more moist.
-But you could certainly use walnuts or even macadamia nuts.
 For an even more decadent dessert, try serving with a little drizzle of caramel sauce!

 Southern Pecan Pound Cake recipe from The Country Cook, slice shown on a small round white plate.